pierrenoel/router/README.md

 -   Define routes for GET, POST, DELETE, and PUT HTTP methods
 -   Define routes with parameters
--   Define routes with optional parameters
--   Define routes with regular expressions

 ## Installation

 To use the Router PHP package, you need to install it via Composer.
 Run the following command in your project directory: